 And they play to that pandering.

-And I just I see it in this particular case when a man like Sean Hannity and you and I can get together and say, hey, this is a no-brainer.
+And I see it in this particular case when a man like Sean Hennessey and you and I could get together and say, hey, this is a no-brainer.

-But they are they are threatened by the fact that their power base is being threatened.
+But they are threatened by the fact that their power base is being threatened.

-That's a democratic infomercial at the expense of George Floyd, thinking that black people are going to vote Democratic because of that.
+And that memorial service down there with Alice Sharp and those politicians, that's a Democratic infromercial at the expense of George Floyd, thinking that black people are going to vote Democratic because of that.

-You know, I'll tell you that something that frustrates me too.
+You know, I'll tell you something that frustrates me too.

-You're gonna go there and now you're gonna you're gonna play with the emotions of black people by wearing traditional African robes.
+You're going to go there and now you're going to play with the emotions of black people by wearing traditional African robes?

 Come on, man.